mdeguzis/SteamOS-Tools/README.md

 # Updating
 ***

-Be aware that any pacakges installed via the Libregeek package repository will be upgraded during the silent unattended upgrades process in SteamOS (Settings > System) when a new version is available in the package pool.
-These updates, like Debian and Valve's upgrades, are processed on shutdown.
+Be aware that any packages installed via the Libregeek package repository will be upgraded during the silent unattended upgrades process in SteamOS (Settings > System) when a new version is available in the package pool.
+These updates, like Valve's upgrades, are processed on shutdown.

 _Please_ regulary check for updates to SteamOS-Tools.
 To update your local copy of files for this repository:
 ```